Markus-GameDev/MarkSchrandt-GameDev/README.md

 Game developer
 --------------

+This GitHub page is only used for showing my contact info and portfolio.

 I'm a passionate game developer with strong problem-solving skills and hands-on experience in team-based projects.
 Dedicated to crafting immersive gameplay experiences through clean code and engaging design.

 * 🌍  I'm based in Netherlands